Skip to content

 --cluster-id cls-abc12345-6789-def0-1234-abcdef012345 \

---enable-auto-healing
+--enable-auto-healing true

-Enable auto-healing with custom thresholds:
+Enable auto-healing with a max-unhealthy threshold:

 grn vks config-auto-healing \